-If you wish to grant consent to Western Pennsylvania Hospital School of Nursing (WPHSON) to discuss and/or release your educational records protected by FERPA you must fill out the request below.
-Please indicate the type of records that are to be released and to whom they can be released.
-You may revoke or cancel this request at any time.
+To grant consent to Western Pennsylvania Hospital School of Nursing (WPHSON) permissions to discuss and/or release your educational records protected by FERPA you must complete the requested information.
+Indicate each individual and type of records that can be released on the back of this FERPA Policy Acknowledgments form.
+You may revoke and/or cancel these permissions at any time.
+Contact the Admissions Office to make any corrections to your FERPA Policy Acknowledgement.